 Parents can use the My Stop app to track their child's bus.
-More information about the My Stop app is available on the District 211 website at https://adc.d211.org/cms/lib/IL49000007/Centricity/Domain/4788/ Instructions%20-for-Accessing-the-GPS-Mystop-Mobile-App.pdf.
+More information about the My Stop app is available on the District 211 website at https://adc.d211.org/cms/lib/lL49000007/Centricity/Domain/4788/ Instructions%20-for-Accessing-the-GPS-Mystop-Mobile-App.pdf.
 Please call the Transportation Department at 847-755-6798 with any questions about bus services.

 Is Summer School required?

-Some incoming Freshmen and rising Sophomores are identified for mandatory summer school programs to improve academic proficiency in reading, math or both.
+Some incoming Freshmen and rising Sophomores are identified for mandatory summer school programs to identified for mandatory summer school programs to improve academic proficiency in reading, math or both.
 Eligible students, and their parents, will be notified in late January.
 See page 15 for more information about summer school.